 It’s also important to get buy-in from your audience with internal training.
 If you intend to bring about behavioural change, or upskill a department in a particular area, you’ll need the audience to engage effectively with your content.
 Having slides that look great is a starting point.
 Having slides with visual sequences that consolidate the message are worth their weight in gold.

-In-house design teams are invaluable to companies, but the trick is to get them doing what they’re good at, and outsourcing everything else to specialists.
+In-house design teams are invaluable to companies, but the trick is to get them doing what they’re good at and handing over everything else to specialists – that includes outsourcing PowerPoint creation.
 Having said that, it is possible to become a PowerPoint expert and master its dark arts.
-It’s always work checking out our events page to see if there are any of our free masterclasses, or in-person training that can help upskill your team.
+It’s always worth checking out our events page to see if there are any of our free masterclasses, or in-person training events coming up that can help upskill your team.

 Comments or questions?
 Pop them below and let’s start the discussion.Leave a comment